-The first “digger” was “Zig”, Montana Chris’s very smart HRD dog, (Since that alert three or four HRD dogs have separately alerted to the dirt Zig was so focused on, both on site and in off-site blind testing.)
-And when Jim returned to this space this past winter, the forest floor was covered with debris from the recent storms—everywhere but this spot, which was mounded with fresh dirt piled up by the most recent animal(s) to dig here.
+The first “digger” was “Zig,” Montana Chris’s very smart HRD dog.
+(Since that alert, three or four HRD dogs have each alerted to the dirt Zig was so focused on, both on site and in off-site blind testing.)
+And when Jim returned to this space this past winter, the forest floor was covered with debris from the recent storms—everywhere but this spot, which was mounded with fresh dirt piled up by the most recent animals to dig here.

-Following the animal’s lead, my friend Mike and I have dug and sifted through that dirt, assuming we might find some of Steve’s bones there.
+Following the animals’ lead, my friend Mike and I have dug and sifted through that dirt, assuming we might find some of Steve’s bones there.
 None.
 So why have the HRD dogs been alerting to this soil?
-We are told that there must have been a lot of bodily fluids that seeped into that ground (enough that now—nine months later—our latest HRD dog alerts also).
+We are told there must have been a lot of bodily fluids that seeped into the ground (enough that now—nine months later—our latest HRD dog alerts also).

-The experts we have consulted imply that these clues are pointing to the most likely scenario: that Steve got wet up to his chest after having to travel down much of the drainage sitting in the water and scooting and sliding along on his backside because he couldn’t use his left upper body.
+The experts we have consulted imply these clues are pointing to the most likely scenario: that Steve got wet up to his chest after having to travel down much of the drainage sitting in the water, scooting and sliding along on his backside because he couldn’t use his left upper body.

-By the time he finally emerged (if our estimates are correct), it was evening, the temperature about 40 or 50 degrees.
-Wet, hypothermic, injured, beyond exhausted, it appears that he stumbled this far, to the very same clearing I’m standing in.
+If our estimates are correct, by the time he finally emerged it was evening, the temperature about 40 or 50 degrees.
+Wet, hypothermic, injured, and beyond exhausted, it appears he stumbled this far, to the very same clearing I’m standing in.

 Jim has pointed out the cool draft coming up from the valley below and suggested Steve may have tried to rest and find some shelter by leaning up against a rounded rock that would still have held some warmth from the day, and most definitely could have blocked that unwelcome cool air moving up from below

-Without thinking, I find myself sitting there, leaning against that warm rock with my legs stretched out in front of me.
+Without thinking, I find myself sitting on the ground, leaning against that warm rock with my legs stretched out in front of me.
 I think the theories are right.
 But even more than that—there’s just something “altered” about the air.
-That part of my heart that has been seeking him out resonates with awareness, leading me to conclude that this very well may be the place where my battered, determined, courageous, absolutely depleted husband took his final breaths.
+The part of my heart that has been seeking him out resonates with awareness, leaving me with a deep sense that this may very well be the place where my battered, determined, courageous, absolutely depleted husband took his final breaths.

-I lay on that dug-up patch of hard ground which supported his body, where so much of Steve had seeped into that night.
+I lie on that dug-up patch of hard ground which supported his body, where so much of Steve had seeped into that night.
 For a moment I close my eyes and imagine dissolving into a billion molecules, slipping down into the soil with him.
 There would be something so right about that… But instead, I open my eyes and look up.
-In case he was still moving in and out of consciousness when he was lying here, I need to see what he was seeing…to know what image of this achingly beautiful, reckless earth was his last.
+In case he was still moving in and out of consciousness when he was lying here, I need to see what he was seeing–to know what image of this achingly beautiful, reckless earth was his FIX THIS.
+SEE ORIGINAL

-I can almost feel, more than see, the circle of trees that surround this spot.
-Gentle, silent witnesses containing us, containing this moment.
-I find myself feeling jealous at the thought that they were able to be there with him when I could not.
-That they would know the end of the story that I can only imagine.
+On the periphery of my vision, I can see the circle of trees surrounding this spot.
+They are gentle, silent witnesses containing us, containing this moment.
+I find myself feeling jealous at the thought that they were able to be there with him when I could not–that they would know the end of the story I can only imagine.